-SDN Controllers (aka SDN Controller Platforms) in a software-defined network (SDN) are the “brains” of the network.
-It is the application that acts as strategic control point in the SDN network, manage flow control to the switches/routers ‘below’ (via southbound APIs) and the applications and business logic ‘above’ (via northbound APIs) to deploy intelligent networks.
+SDN Controllers (aka SDN Controller Platforms) in a software-defined network (SDN) is the “brains” of the network.
+It is the application that acts as a strategic control point in the SDN network, manage flow control to the switches/routers ‘below’ (via southbound APIs) and the applications and business logic ‘above’ (via northbound APIs) to deploy intelligent networks.
 Recently, as organizations deploy more SDN networks, the Controllers have been tasked with federating between SDN Controller domains, using common application interfaces, such as OpenFlow and open virtual switch database (OVSDB).

 An SDN Controller platform typically contains a collection of “pluggable” modules that can perform different network tasks.
 Some of the basic tasks including inventorying what devices are within the network and the capabilities of each, gathering network statistics, etc. Extensions can be inserted that enhance the functionality and support more advanced capabilities, such as running algorithms to perform analytics and orchestrating new rules throughout the network.

 Two of the most well-known protocols used by SDN Controllers to communicate with the switches/routers is OpenFlow and OVSDB.
-Others protocols that could be used by an SDN Controller is YANG or NetConf.
+Other protocols that could be used by an SDN Controller is YANG or NetConf.
 Other SDN Controller protocols are being developed, while more established networking protocols are finding ways to run in an SDN environment.
-For example, the Internet Engineering Task Force (IETF) working group – the Interface to the Routing System (i2rs) – is developing an SDN standard that enables an SDN Controller to leverage proven, traditional protocols, such as OSPF, MPLS, BGP, and IS-IS.
+For example, the Internet Engineering Task Force (IETF) working group – the Interface to the Routing System (i2rs) – developed an SDN standard that enables an SDN Controller to leverage proven, traditional protocols, such as OSPF, MPLS, BGP, and IS-IS.

 The type of protocols supported can influence the overall architecture of the network – for example, while OpenFlow attempts to completely centralize packet-forwarding decisions, i2rs splits the decision making by leveraging traditional routing protocols to execute distributed routing and allowing applications to modify routing decisions.